Introduction to Linux Concepts

 A Little Bit About Linux

 Before you install Linux, decide which distribution to install.
 Linux comes in several different versions known as distributions.
-Different distributions are somewhat similar to operating system versions like Windows 7 or Windows 10, except Linux distributions aren’t upgraded versions of each other, bur rather different but similar flavors of Linux.
+Different distributions are somewhat similar to operating system versions like Windows 7 or Windows 10, except Linux distributions aren’t upgraded versions of each other, but rather different yet similar flavors of Linux.
 Different distributions install different default bundles of software.
 To learn more about distributions see the Distributions section at the end of this article or read more on your own.

 Install Linux to Get Started